-The achievements of the output indicator is reported annually (1 year/12 month periods) during project duration and aggregated on project level.
-On programme level the achievements of all projects contributions are aggregated.
+Jointly developed pilot action implies the involvement of organizations from at least two participating countries.
+The achievements of the output indicators are reported annually (1 year/12-month periods) during project duration and aggregated on project level.
+On programme level the achievements of all project's contributions are aggregated.